How to Write Your CV for a Job in Further Education

 - Clearly outline the important things an employer needs to know about your employment history, education and skills (in that particular order).

-- Ensure your CV is relevant for the job you are applying for.
+- Ensure your CV is relevant to the job you are applying for.
 Don’t just send out one CV for various job roles, adapt it as necessary.

 Your CV should always have your name and contact details at the top.
 This should include your address, telephone number and email address.
 Don’t include your date of birth as it is illegal for employers to discriminate against age.
 At the end of the day, your age doesn’t affect your ability to do the job you are applying for.